mwendwa99/pesapal-career/README.md

 ## Usage

-run the server: `node app.js`
+1. Run the server: `node app.js`
-open the browser and go to https://localhost:8000 type in the text and click on submit
+2. Open the browser and go to https://localhost:8000
+3. Type in the text and click on submit

 ## License